 Researchers are also developing improved understanding of the functions and key mechanisms of emission control devices such as lean NOx traps, urea selective catalytic reduction, and diesel particulate filters.
 By applying novel research tools, fuels and engines is able to provide unique insights into the chemistry occurring within catalysts and understand how surface chemistry impacts performance from the nanoscale to full-scale engine systems.

-Fuels and engines work has affected EPA regulations three times now.
+ORNL research has affected EPA regulations three times now.
 In addition to the rulings regarding E15 and ultra low sulfur diesel, EPA’s recent Tier 3 ruling uses a calculation developed by fuels and engines as part of the new certification process that takes effect in 2017 for light-duty cars and trucks.
 The calculation provides a cost-efficient way for automakers to determine the amount of NMOG emissions—non-methane organic gases that contribute to ground-level ozone.
-This calculation will be part of new vehicle certifications beginning in 2017 and will reduce manufacturers’ test burden by simplifying the necessary exhaust measurements.
+This calculation became part of new vehicle certifications beginning in 2017 and will reduce manufacturers’ test burden by simplifying the necessary exhaust measurements.

 Unique Diagnostic Capabilities

-The fuels and engines group develops novel diagnostic instrumentation for use in research at the National Transportation Research Center and on-site at industry facilities such as engine plants.
+The fuels and engines research team develops novel diagnostic instrumentation for use in research at the National Transportation Research Center and on-site at industry facilities such as engine plants.
 These instruments include the following.